ibm-cloud-docs/power-iaas/registering-linux.md

 # Using SLES within the Power Systems Virtual Server
 {: #using-linux}

+When you opt not to register for a [full Linux&reg; subscription](docs/power-iaas?topic=power-iaas-set-full-Linux), you can deploy a Linux&trade; virtual machine (VM) using one of the IBM stock OS images, or bring your own Linux image (in OVA format), with your own Linux subscription from a Linux vendor.
+{: shortdesc}

+To provision a Linux VM with your subscription, select **Linux – Client supplied subscription**.
+In the image menu, you can select either an IBM stock image or your custom image.
+For more information, see [how to deploy a custom image with {{site.data.keyword.powerSys_notm}}](docs/power-iaas?topic=power-iaas-deploy-custom-image).

-You can use {{site.data.keyword.powerSys_notm}} to deploy a generic Linux™ virtual machine (VM).
-When you are provisioning a VM, select **Linux – Client supplied subscription** for your operating system. {{site.data.keyword.powerSys_notm}} provides few Linux stock images for SAP HANA and SAP NetWeaver applications.
-You can also bring your own Linux image (OVA format) and subscription.
-Power Systems Virtual Server now supports Linux (RHEL and SLES) stock images for non-SAP applications.
-The following versions of Linux are supported:
+The {{site.data.keyword.powerSys_notm}} provides Linux (RHEL and SLES) stock images for SAP and non-SAP applications.
+The following versions of SLES are supported:

 - `SLES 12 - Minimum level: SP4 + Kernel  4.12.14-95.54.1`
 - `SLES 15 - Minimum level: SP1 + kernel 4.12.14-197.45-default`